Victoria’s Secret Marketing Strategy 2026: Rebrand, Campaigns, Influencers and the Fashion Show

 The 2026 Category Reality: Comfort Wins and Trust Compounds

-The lingerie and intimates category is more competitive than the Victoria’s Secret peak era.
+The intimates category is harder than it was at the Victoria’s Secret peak.
 Discovery is algorithmic.
 Switching is easy.
-Customer expectations have moved from fantasy-first to comfort-first, with authenticity as the filter.
+Customer expectations moved from fantasy-first to comfort-first, with authenticity as the filter on everything else.

 • Fit confidence and reduced returns

-• Product newness without confusing the core customer
+• Product newness that does not confuse the core customer

 • Experience consistency across ecommerce and stores

-• Community and creator distribution that still leads to purchase intent
+• Community and creator distribution that still ends in purchase intent

-When brands lose trust, they do not lose it in one moment.
-They lose it in the quiet accumulation of friction, disappointment, and mismatched promises.
+When brands lose trust, they rarely lose it in one moment.
+They lose it in the quiet accumulation of friction, disappointment, and promises that did not match the product.

 The Old Engine That Built Scale: Glamour, Consistency, and Mass Distribution

 Victoria’s Secret branding once worked because it was singular.
-The brand world was tightly controlled, visually consistent, and amplified through channels that created shared attention.
-The Fashion Show served as an annual media property that refreshed awareness and pushed customers back into the retail ecosystem.
+The brand world was tightly controlled, visually consistent, and amplified through channels that manufactured shared attention.
+The Fashion Show served as an annual media property that refreshed awareness and pushed customers back into the stores.

 • A clear, recognizable aesthetic